- A fresh approach to gold discovery in Nova Scotia

 How is it doing:

-These final assays from the 6,230-hectare property showed a third large target area, which lies along the interpreted trend, which is host to the Touquoy deposit, on top of the two large geochemical anomalies, also found at the Moose River anticline, which plays host to the Touquoy mine, identified last year.
+These final assays from the 6,230-hectare property showed a third large target area, which lies along the interpreted trend that hosts the Touquoy deposit.
+It’s on top of the two large geochemical anomalies, also found at the Moose River anticline, which plays host to the Touquoy mine, identified in 2019.

 - More exploration results